burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 deno run app.js
 ```

 Notice that there is no check this time and the result is immediate.
-And there is nothing in the "gen" folder because there is no generation that needs to happen.

 When executing JavaScript files in Node, you don't need to pass a file extension.
 This is why Express apps have a file called "bin/www" with no extension.